xpmethod/xpmethod.github.io/_posts/events/2017-09-15-litmodviz.md

 ---

-To all those interested in formal and computational approaches to the study of
+To all those interested in formal and computational approaches to the study of literature,
-literature:

 The [Literary Modeling and Visualization Lab][112] will hold its first meeting this Friday, 4-5pm at Butler 208b.
-We will be discussing
+We will be discussing:

 Long, Hoyt, and Richard Jean So. “[Turbulent Flow A Computational Model of World Literature][111].” *Modern Language Quarterly* 77, no. 3 (September 1, 2016):